 What if our data isn't clean or digitized?

-You're in good company— 52% of AEC firms still use paper during the design phase and only 11% have achieved full digitization.
-Eighty percent of AI project time goes to data engineering, which means data cleanup is part of the implementation, not a prerequisite.
+You're in good company— 52% of AEC firms still use paper during the design phase1 and only 11% have achieved full digitization1.
+Eighty percent of AI project time goes to data engineering4, which means data cleanup is part of the implementation, not a prerequisite.
 Start your pilot with your cleanest data source and improve as you go.

 Do we need to hire AI experts?